 The MyTherapy app is much more than a simple pill reminder app.
 It is an overall health and wellness app as well.
 The app incorporates aspects of our daily lives besides just taking our pills.

-Setting up your reminders is extremely simple in this app, and it has an accessible interface without the addition of pesky and annoying popup ads.
+Setting up your reminders is extremely simple in this app, and it has an accessible interface without adding pesky and annoying popup ads.

 In addition to the reminders, you can track your symptoms and overall wellbeing through the symptom and mood journal feature.